buddhike/gddb/README.md

 ### UpdateItem (SET non-key fields from a struct)

-The SDK needs an `UpdateExpression` and separate marshaling per field; gddb marshals the value struct, flattens nested maps for dotted paths, and skips the hash key in the update expression.
+The SDK needs an `UpdateExpression`, a separate key map, and marshaling per field. gddb marshals a single `value` struct: it uses the hash (and sort, if any) attributes from that struct for the item key, sets every **other** attribute from the same struct, flattens nested maps into dotted paths, and omits the key attributes from the `SET` clause.

 <table>
 <thead>